 Shy but approachable with non-aggressive movements.
 Generally bolts if approached too closely.

-Tortonese’s stingrays are regularly encountered at numerous sites in the Mediterranean and Atlantic North Africa by Los Gigantes on Tenerife in the Canary Islands is the place to encounter this species close to Europe.
+Tortonese’s stingrays are regularly encountered at numerous sites in the Mediterranean and Atlantic North Africa, but Los Gigantes on Tenerife in the Canary Islands is the place to encounter this species close to Europe.
 Los Gigantes Dive Centre runs feeds twice weekly that attract up to six species of rays but this species is by far the most abundant.